boyohboyamibored/website/README.md

 # My website

-This is currently using flask at the moment, it's still in the testing phase
+This is currently using flask at the moment, and it's still in the testing phase.
+Any feedback would be appreciated.

 To install,

 ```bash
 # clone the directory
 git clone https://www.github.com/boyohboyamibored/website.git website